ca0ss/ToolOPT6-Calculator/README.md

 I use this software only fot unlocking PVR and Time Shift on my TV.
 I found most of the blacked out items via google image searches of the menu in question.
 I have not directly modified the values of the "Digital eye", "sound mode", "Wifi/BT", the items reported in the program are the result of educated guess based on other tv and redundant value in multiple tv having same menu items.
 I personally test "Audio EQ/ Eye" option using the code "196200459" finding "Type1" setting.
 I don't test "Type2" option.

+#Expandig the Project
+If your TV have different menu item, don't use the software but wrote here a new Issue. i will implement it on a new release :)